 The RMC QAPP requires all blanks (laboratory and field) to be less than the analyte reporting limits.
-All laboratory blanks were below their analytes' MDL except for the sample analyzed for lead.
-Since this QA sample was below the reporting limit, the lead sample was flagged, but no corrective action was necessary.
+All laboratory blanks for all inorganic and synthetic analytes were below their respective MDL, and thus no contamination was detected.

 3.10.
-Toxicity Testing
+TOXICITY TESTING

-Dry season water and sediment toxicity samples were collected by KLI concurrently with dry season sediment chemistry samples at one San Mateo County site on July 22, 2020.
+Dry season water and sediment toxicity samples were collected by KLI concurrently with dry season sediment chemistry samples at one San Mateo County site on June 23, 2021.
 All toxicity tests were performed by Pacific EcoRisk.
 The water samples were analyzed for toxicity to five organisms (Selenastrum capricornutum, Ceriodaphnia dubia, Pimephales promelas, Hyalella azteca, and Chironomus dilutus) and the sediment samples were analyzed for toxicity to Hyalella azteca and Chironomus dilutus.